-In order to obtain a Class 1 Driver’s License for the first time, you will need to have a full Class 5 (non-GDL) Alberta Driver’s License or higher.
-If you have not previously held a Class 1 or equivalent license before, you will need to complete MELT (Mandatory Entry Level Training).
+In order to obtain a Class 1 Driver’s Licence for the first time, you will need to have a full Class 5 (non-GDL) Alberta Driver’s Licence or higher.
+If you have not previously held a Class 1 or equivalent licence before, you will need to complete MELT (Mandatory Entry Level Training).

 MELT is a curriculum set out by Alberta Transportation and only accredited driving schools can deliver it.
 Please refer to our Driving School directory to find a school in Calgary.
 The Province of Alberta has set a cap on the fees for this course at $10,000.
 The Government has indicated that grants and other funding options will be made available to offset the cost of this training.
 Please contact your chosen school for more information about this.

 Please note that there are medical requirements which are required before we can issue a professional class of licence.
 Since the MELT course is time intensive and a significant financial investment, we highly recommend that you have a medical completed BEFORE you start your MELT course.
 Please visit our office to obtain a medical form to take to your doctor’s office.

 In addition to the MELT training, you must obtain a “Q” endorsement on your driver’s licence or provide a Notice of Air Brake Program Completion form before you can go for the Road Test.

 If you have successfully completed an equivalent Class 1 or Class 2 MELT program in another Canadian jurisdiction, you are not required to take Alberta’s MELT program, the enhanced knowledge test or enhanced road test to get an Alberta Class 1 or Class 2 driver’s licence.
 However, you will need to provide proof that you have completed MELT as most jurisdictions are not currently recording this on the actual Driver’s Licence.
 We suggest that you do this in your home jurisdiction before coming to Alberta.

 Canadian Jurisdictions without MELT